Toooomey/primal-gym/README.md

 * I want to find out what equipment the gym currently has.
 * I want to find out what time classes are available.
 * I want to be able to easily contact the gym should I need to.
+* user is able to find information about facilties offered.
+* user is able to find out what classes are available.
+* user is able to find out location of gym.
+* user is able to find out opening times
+* user is able to find out how to contact gym.
+* user is able to find the gyms social media links.

 ### As a returning visitor:

 * I want to be able to check class timetables.
 * I want to be able to check the opening hours of the gym.
 * I would like to be able to view the location of the gym.
+* user is able to check class timetables.
+* user is able to check any updates on opening hours.
+* user is able to contact gym through phone, email or social media.

 ## Structure of the website